mvitez/thnets/README.md

 ## Installation

 Requirements for library: OpenBLAS, CuDNN version 4 if compiled with the CUDNN=1 option.
 Requirements for test: libpng and libjpeg
 Make with "make"
+Make options are:
+   * *DEBUG* 0 is off, 1 is on

-Make options are DEBUG=1, MEMORYDEBUG=0 (checks memory leaks) or 1 (generates full dump of allocations in memdump.txt) and CUDNN=1 (uses CuDNN).
+   * *MEMORYDEBUG* 0 checks memory leaks, 1 generates full dump of allocations in memdump.txt
+   * *CUDNN* 0 is off, 1 uses CuDNN
 Check the CUDA and CUDNN directories in the Makefile if using CUDNN.

 ## Test program